clementh59/AndroidMotorControlBLE/README.md

 }
 ```

-Now I can launch the scan.
+Now I can launch the scan with these functions.

 ```java
 public class MainActivity extends AppCompatActivity {